guguji5/sorttable/README.md

 # sortTable ---the directive to make your table sortable
-this is a light directive to make your table sortable. the only thing you need to do is to add the 'sortTable' directive in the 'table' label, if you doesn't to sort some  columns,please add 'noSort' attribute in the corresponding 'th' labels.
+this is a light directive to make your table sortable. the only thing you need to do is to add the 'sort-table' directive in the 'table' label,and assgin it the source data that listed in your table to listen in the real time. if you doesn't to sort some  columns,please add 'noSort' attribute in the corresponding 'th' labels.
 ####dependencies